 Here’s a little secret, even though I’m a nurse, I HATE NEEDLES.
 I hate them with a passion.
 I was not so crazy about the idea of having a huge injection near my spine.
 I almost caved though, you see labor is so intense that women are willing to get a huge needle stuck in their backs to make it go away!

-A list of pain meds during labor other than epidurals…
+3 Pain meds during labor other than epidurals

 One thing to remember about Nitrous Oxide is that narcotic pain medication cannot be given simultaneously.
 That means if you decide you want a dose of IV pain medication, you cannot try Nitrous Oxide for a few hours, until the pain medication has worn off.

 Mamas seem to love it or hate it

 My facility uses this system, and I’ve had mixed reviews.
 Some women love it, others hate it.
 I tried it during my labor, and I did not like it at all.
 I felt like the mask was impeding my breathing exercises, and it was counterproductive.

 On the other hand, a friend of mine was able to birth without an epidural and felt like nitrous was a huge component to her success.
 The nitrous actually helped her focus better on her breathing exercises.
 So you see!
 Totally opposite experience.

 Bottom line: Give it a try.
 If you hate it, it’ll be gone after you exhale and you can move on to something else.
 If you love it – yay – it’s helping you get closer to your birth without an epidural.

 Meds!
 A very popular option for pain relief during labor.
 Systemic IV analgesics (aka pain medications that go through your IV) are the most common option, and that’s what I’m most familiar with.

 My facility uses a narcotic called Fentanyl, but different facilities use different meds too.
 Fentanyl is a short-acting opioid narcotic, that is much stronger than morphine (if you’ve ever had morphine before).